Back

 When we block access, it’s to keep your account safe.
 Here’s what to do next:

-2. Change your password at bt.com - Log in and select the Email link on the top bar.
+3. Change your password at bt.com: Log in, then select the Email link on the top bar.
 If you don’t have a BT ID, create one when prompted.
 Choose a strong password and update it on all devices.

-3. Follow the security checks below to make sure your account is fully secure
+4. Follow the security checks below to make sure your account is fully secure.

 Recommended security checks